pbieli/PythonProjects/passwordgenerator/README.txt

 -Export to Text File: Option to export generated passwords to a text file for easy access and storage.

 Usage
--Clone the repository or download the script file (password_generator.py).
+1. Clone the repository or download the script file (password_generator.py).
--Ensure you have Python installed on your system.
+2. Ensure you have Python installed on your system.
--Run the script using the command line or terminal: python password_generator.py -Follow the prompts to specify password options interactively or use command-line arguments to customize the generation process.
+3. Run the script using the command line or terminal: python password_generator.py
+4. Follow the prompts to specify password options interactively or use command-line arguments to customize the generation process.
--Generated passwords will be displayed along with their entropy and strength indicator.
+5. Generated passwords will be displayed along with their entropy and strength indicator.
--Optionally, specify the --export flag followed by the file path to export generated passwords to a text file.
+6. Optionally, specify the --export flag followed by the file path to export generated passwords to a text file.

 Requirements
 -Python 3.x